 “With the right tools and extensive support for professional development of our academic advisors, we’ve created an atmosphere of thriving on WSU’s campus—thriving for both advisors and students in which they are partnered in support of the student’s journey to graduation,” says Cheryl Kollin, senior director of the university advising center.

-One key to Wayne State's success has been the fact that they were able to implement several changes within a short time, Brockmeyer explains.
-This created a feeling of momentum that helped the university achieve the success they've seen so far.
+One key to Wayne State’s success has been the fact that they were able to implement several changes within a short time, explains Brockmeyer.
+This created a feeling of momentum that helped the university achieve the success they’ve seen so far.

-Wayne State is currently one of EAB's alpha partners for its Student Success Executive Partnership (SSEP), which includes several action teams working to tackle projects and barriers to student success, according to Ashlie Prioleau, an SSEP director at EAB who works closely with Wayne State.
-She explains that some of the team's 2017-2018 projects include a campus-wide intervention calendar to assist with coordinated campaigns, hold mitigation and adjudication, FAFSA verification support, and reducing the achievement gaps for traditionally underrepresented students.
+Wayne State is currently one of EAB’s alpha partners for its Student Success Executive Partnership (SSEP), which includes several action teams working to tackle projects and barriers to student success, according to Ashlie Prioleau, a former SSEP director at EAB who worked closely with Wayne State.
+She explains that some of the team’s 2017-2018 projects included a campus-wide intervention calendar to assist with coordinated campaigns, hold mitigation and adjudication, FAFSA verification support, and reducing the achievement gaps for traditionally underrepresented students.

-"At Wayne State University, we've learned that there are dozens—if not hundreds—of ways that we can 'have our students' backs,'" says Brockmeyer.
-"In the past six years, we've completely overhauled the student experience by implementing several strategies.
-More importantly, in partnership with EAB, through our executive partnership, we're moving beyond individual strategies to accelerate our progress and truly 'hardwire' student success" (Kirp, New York Times, 3/5).
+“At Wayne State University, we’ve learned that there are dozens—if not hundreds—of ways that we can ‘have our students’ backs,'” says Brockmeyer.
+“In the past six years, we’ve completely overhauled the student experience by implementing several strategies.
+More importantly, in partnership with EAB, through our executive partnership, we’re moving beyond individual strategies to accelerate our progress and truly ‘hardwire’ student success.”